zhanghongce/VMCAI-2020-AE/README.md

 ------------------------------------------------------
 The above experiments shows that Grain could finish all five examples within 2 hours.
-On the other hand, the other methods, under the same time and memory limit, fail in most cases on the three practical designs (AES, Pico and GB).
+On the other hand, the other methods, under the same time and memory limit, mostly fail on the three practical designs (AES, Pico and GB).